Food Worker Card

 You can go to the Health Department and use a computer kiosk to complete the online training and test.

 The online training and test are available in English, Cambodian, Cantonese, Korean, Mandarin, Russian, Spanish, Vietnamese and closed caption.

-Kiosks are available Monday through Friday (holidays excluded), 8:30 a.m. to 2:30 p.m.
+Kiosks are available Monday through Friday (except holidays), 8:30 a.m. to 2:30 p.m.
 Kiosks are available on a first come, first served basis.
-To ensure a kiosk is available when you arrive, you can call (253) 798-6145 to reserve a kiosk.
+No reservation needed.

 In-Person Class and Test

-You can attend an in-person class and test at the health department.
-The class lasts about 1½ hours and includes reading a booklet, watching a video, listening to a short lecture or question/answer period, and a multiple choice written test.
+You can attend an in-person class and test at the Health Department.
+The class lasts about 1½ hours and includes reading a booklet, watching a video, listening to a short lecture or question/answer period and taking a multiple choice written test.

 You will need to bring photo ID with you.
 Also bring your unexpired food worker card, if you have one.
 The cost of the in-person class is $10, cash only.

 Classes are held in the auditorium at Tacoma-Pierce County Health Department, 3629 South D Street.
-Parking is available off D Street.
+Parking is available on D Street.
 Enter through the lobby doors by the flagpoles.

 Tacoma-Pierce County Health Department is a tobacco-free campus.